wpmetabox/mb-custom-post-type/readme.txt

 - [Project Page](https://metabox.io/plugins/custom-post-type/)
 - [Github Repo](https://github.com/rilwis/mb-custom-post-type/)

-This plugin is a free extension of [Meta Box](https://metabox.io) plugin, which is a powerful, professional solution to create custom meta boxes and custom fields for WordPress websites.
-Using **MB Custom Post Types & Custom Taxonomies** in combination with [other extensions](https://metabox.io/plugins/) will help you manage any content types in WordPress easily and make your website more professional.
+This plugin is a free extension of [Meta Box](https://metabox.io) plugin, which is a powerful, professional solution to create custom meta boxes and custom fields for WordPress.
+Using **MB Custom Post Types & Custom Taxonomies** in combination with [other Meta Box extensions](https://metabox.io/plugins/) will help you manage any content types in WordPress easily and make your website more professional.

 == Installation ==